OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 :math:`n-1` less than the number of comparisons.
 This is 0 in the best case, and :math:`\Theta(n^2)` in the average and worst cases.

+We will study algorithms whose asympotitic growth rate is much better than :math:`\Theta(n^2)`.
+So for larger array, Insertion Sort will not be a good performer.
+However, it does have two situations in which it works well.
+The first is when the array is already sorted (or nearly so) as we have seen its best case cost is only :math:`\Theta(n)`.
+The other comes when the array is very small, since Insertion Sort is so simple.
+The other algorithms that have better asympotic growth rates are a bit more complicated, which leads to larger constant factors in their running time (so fewer comparisons, for example, but more cost per comparison).
+It might seem that neither of these special situations are all that helpful.
+But we will see later that there are times when we can count on an array to be nearly sorted.
+And there are times when we might need to do many, many sorts on very small arrays.
+You should spend some time now trying to think of such a situation.

 Here are some questions review questions to check that you understand Insertion Sort.